dborzov/borzov.ca/content/posts/frenchirix.md

 To the kid, that means the dialogue is no longer a bunch of foreign words slapped together: words carry a story she's immersed in, the jokes, the emotions that  the characters experience.

 The French dialogue they see in the app is soaked in this context that already lives in their brains.

+Right now this is the dialogue from  [this nice French cartoon TV show they like](https://www.netflix.com/ca/title/81316606).

 #### 7. Avoid Getting Stuck